mongodb/docs-realm/source/includes/user-object-fields.rst

        depend on which :doc:`authentication providers </authentication>`
        the user has authenticated with.

-       .. admonition:: System Functions Have No User Data
+       .. note:: System Functions Have No User Data
-          :class: note

           In :ref:`system functions <system-functions>`, the ``user.data``
           object is empty.
 Use :method:`context.runningAsSystem()` to test if